John Gregory (engineer): Life and career

-John Gregory married Hannah Wilson at St. Michael's Church in Ashton-under-Lyme (Hannah's birthplace) on 14 April 1823.
+John Gregory married Hannah Wilson at St. Michael's Church in Ashton-under-Lyne (Hannah's birthplace) on 14 April 1823.
 Their first child, Edward John Gregory, was baptized on 15 June 1823, only two months after the wedding.
 The allotment books of Erebus mistakenly referred to their marriage date as 1822.

 Gregory was employed by Lambeth-based engineering company Maudslay, Sons & Field, a prominent manufacturer of boilers and steam engines.
 He and his family lived at 7 Ely Place, London in 1845.

 Franklin expedition

 Preparations

 HMS Erebus and HMS Terror were the first wooden warships of the Royal Navy to be converted into steam driven screw ships, modifications made for the attempt at the Northwest Passage at the suggestion of former Arctic explorer and Comptroller of Steam Machinery Sir William Edward Parry.
 Henry Maudslay of Maudslay, Sons & Field was contracted to supply the propulsion systems, and being unable to procure new engines, used preexisting ones taken from the railway: "Croydon" and "Archimedes," two six-wheel steam locomotives built in 1838—1839 by engineering company G & J Rennie for the London and Croydon Railway.

 In addition to the engines, Maudslay, Sons & Field provided two men to maintain them: James Thompson on Terror and John Gregory on Erebus.
 On Gregory's naval book it was written: "This Engineer was recommended by Messrs Maudslay to serve in one of the Vessels employed in the Arctic Expedition having been accustomed to locomotive Engines.
 His pay to be double that allowed to 1st Class Engineers (Woolwich 6th May 1845) Admiralty 13 May/45."
 Both Thompson and Gregory were hired on only one week's notice, after substandard performance tests conducted in the weeks leading up to the ships' departure in May 1845.
 Gregory allotted £13 of his wages per month to his wife Hannah.

 As Engineer, Gregory was a warrant officer alongside Boatswain Thomas Terry and Carpenter John Weekes on Erebus, with their Terror counterparts being Engineer James Thompson, Boatswain John Lane, and Carpenter Thomas Honey.
 Warrant officers served as heads of specialist technical branches aboard ship and reported directly to the captain.